switch120/sample-react-docker/README.md

 ```

 ### Starting Full Stack Environment

+> **First** - if you are going to need custom `environment` variables, copy `/api/.env.sample` to `/api/.env`.
+This file **will not be committed to source control** and is intended for local development only.
+These values should be matched in **Heroku Config Vars** for production apps.

+To start the local development environment, run this command:

 `docker-compose up`

-This command will read the `docker-compose.yml` file, which specifies **build** parameters (in Ruby syntax (https://docs.docker.com/engine/reference/commandline/build/#extended-description)) as directories that contain a `Dockerfile` (https://docs.docker.com/engine/reference/builder/) spec.
+This command will read the `docker-compose.yml` file, which specifies **build** parameters (in Ruby syntax (https://docs.docker.com/engine/reference/commandline/build/#extended-description)) that sets up the local development environment.
+This is **not a production build**, this is for local only.

 > **Note**: first run will build all three images (see manual rebuilding below), and will take several minutes.
 Subsequent restarts should be very quick.